s-ccs/paper-UnfoldMakie/typst/main.typ

 = State of the field

-There are dozens of libraries for ERP visualization on Python and MATLAB.
-The most EEG practitioners (82%) have experience with MATLAB-based tools like EEGLAB, FieldTrip, ERPLAB and Brainstorm.
+There are dozens of libraries for ERP visualization in Python and MATLAB.
+The most EEG practitioners (82%) have experience with non-visualization specific MATLAB-based tools like EEGLAB, FieldTrip, ERPLAB and Brainstorm.
 The Python-based MNE (41%) and commercial software Brain Vision Analyzer (22%) also showed significant usage, as well as custom scripts written in programming languages such as R, Python, Julia (42%).

-Julia is faster than Python and MATLAB, however there are not much EEG/ERP visualization libraries.
+Julia is faster than Python and MATLAB, however there are not many EEG/ERP visualization libraries.
 Currently, we could find #link("https://github.com/slopezpereyra/EEGToolkit.jl?tab=readme-ov-file")[EEGToolkit.jl], XYZ, but they are not gained popularity.
-Also there are #link("https://julianeuro.github.io/packages")[traces] of many abandoned projects.
+Please check NeuroAnalyzer Also there are #link("https://julianeuro.github.io/packages")[traces] of many abandoned projects.

 = Figures